United States women's World University Games basketball team: 1993

 Joan Bonvicini was the head coach, with Dianne Nolan and Jane Albright serving as assistant coaches of the team representing the US at the World University Games held in Buffalo, New York in July 1993.
-The USA opened with double-digit margin victories over Israel, Taiwan, and the Ukraine.
+The USA opened with double-digit margin victories over Israel, Taiwan, and Ukraine.
 Their next game was against Russia, and they held a single-point lead with just over ten minutes to go ant he game, but they finished strong, and won 72–55.
 The next game was against Cuba, which included sixth players from their 1992 Olympic team.
 The USA pulled out to a 15-point lead at halftime, and extended to an 18-point lead at one time, but Cuba proved to be too strong, and came back to defeat the USA 88–80.
 After beating Japan, the USA faced China, whose team also featured many members of their silver medal-winning Olympic team.
 The USA fell behind; their comeback attempt fell two points shy of tying the game.
 The final score in favor of China was 75–73.
 The opponent in the bronze medal game was Lithuania.
 The USA team won 83–73 to earn the bronze medal.